 Often, you can get road tax for a vehicle at a large Post Office branch and order a new log book at the same time.

-Fill in the standard application for a log book (form V62).
-Take the form and the £25 fee to a Post Office branch that handles vehicle tax.
+Fill in the standard application for a log book (DVLA V62 form).
+Take it with the £25 fee to a Post Office branch that handles vehicle tax.
 The Post Office will confirm whether you can get road tax without the log book.

+DVLA log book not arrived?
 The time to wait for a new V5C logbook varies on how you applied for it.
-But, you should phone the DVLA if the new log book does not arrive:
+You should phone the DVLA if the new log book does not arrive: